 What is turbinate dysfunction?
+What are swollen turbinates?

 Turbinate dysfunction occurs when the bone structures on the inside of the nose, called turbinates, do not function properly.
 The general purpose of the turbinates is to control the airflow in the nasal passage.
 The most common dysfunction of the turbinates is called turbinate hypertrophy, or enlarged turbinates.

-Enlarged turbinates are often situational, lasting for a few hours and then returning to their normal state.
+Swollen turbinates are often situational, lasting for a few hours and then returning to their normal state.
 In other cases, enlarged turbinates is a chronic condition, in which case symptoms are more severe and long-lasting.

 What causes turbinate dysfunction?